orionrobots/orionrobots.github.io/content/wiki/adapting_lego_connectors.md

 ### Other methods

 There are probably plenty more methods, and variations on these.
-[Tweet Us](https://twitter.com/orionrobots)  your comments or links to this page if you have another method, or enhancements to a method here.
+Send us your comments or links to this page if you have another method, or enhancements to a method here.

 ## Considerations